Support, Wellbeing & Enrichment

 Capital 6 has a comprehensive network of support available to students as they progress; there is always someone to help.

-All students are attached to a Learning Adviser (LA) group that meets every day.
+All students are attached to a Learning Adviser (LA) group that meets every tutor time.
 The Learning Adviser is responsible for monitoring students’ overall progress through weekly 1:1 sessions and target setting days.
 LAs are the first point of contact for parents/carers.
 Our Head of Capital 6 oversees academic progress, including students' independent study, homework and academic development.
 We have a Capital 6 Lead for pastoral matters such as attendance, behaviour and student well-being.

 In addition, our Capital 6 Student Support Officer is responsible for supporting students with their studies, as well as managing the needs of students who face challenging circumstances or other barriers to learning.
-We work closely with the Academy’s Psychology Service should our students need further support during their sixth form studies and our Capital 6 Co-ordinator also oversees careers education for the sixth form; working alongside our impartial Careers Advisor.
+We work closely with the Academy’s Psychology Service should our students need further support during their sixth form studies.
+Our Capital 6 Coordinator oversees careers education for the sixth form; working alongside our impartial careers advisor.
 Each student has a personalised schedule of careers guidance to help them make the decisions about their next steps after Capital 6.

 The SBC6 consortium offers a full enrichment programme on Wednesday afternoons including community projects, lecture programmes, work based skills, sport or the arts.